Access and identity options for Azure Kubernetes Service (AKS)

 - The Role Grant (Azure RBAC role grant) referred to in the second column is shown on the Access Control tab.

-- The Cluster Admin Azure AD Group is shown on the Configuration tab.
+- The Cluster Admin Microsoft Entra group is shown on the Configuration tab.

 - Also found with parameter name